- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 The consulting companies have some maturity issues they would like to hide from you.
 This is why they can’t be listened to — the only thing they look out for is their interests.
 They are happy to recommend inappropriate applications and create miniature disasters within their clients, as long as they can meet their financial needs.

 If you talk to senior members of consulting firms in private (as I have) they will not acknowledge any responsibility except to maximize the consulting companies’ revenues.
 The approach is that they present whatever they want, and it is the buyer’s responsibility to do their own research to fact check the consulting firm.

 If we look at the legal defense of WiPro versus National Grid, WiPro stated that while the references they provided were fake, it was the responsibility of National Grid to check them.
 WiPro had no obligation to provide accurate references, as we covered in the article How to Understand Wipro’s Position on Lying.

 The Problems with Financial Bias in the S/4HANA Decision

-- Financial Bias: Revlon, based on financially biased information, and perhaps financial bias within IT implemented an ERP system with the highest level of risk associated with it of any ERP system that we track.
+- Financial Bias: Revlon, based on financially biased information and perhaps financial bias within IT, implemented an ERP system with the highest level of risk associated with any ERP system that we track.

 - Financial Bias of IT and Consulting Firms: The financial bias of SAP consulting companies is indisputable, but IT departments can appear to act as agents of vendors than of the company’s they “work for.”
 This can be due to the revolving door of senior decision-makers between implementing companies and consulting firms, and the idea that implementing or overseeing the implementation of the most recent SAP applications is right for their career.